 Stamp Category: Commemorative/Special Stamp

-Issue Date: May 12, 1995
+First Day of Issue: May 12, 1995

 First Day City: Lakeville, Pennsylvania

-Printed By: Bureau of Engraving and Printing
+Printed by: Bureau of Engraving and Printing

 Printing Method: Lithographed and Engraved